Synoptek2023/Synoptek2023/SampleReport2/Read.md

 ## Report Description

-This report contains an analysis of Sales Data in SAP Analytics Cloud.
-Dataset has been obtained from Kaggle website and analysis has been conducted using different visualizations in SAP Analytics Cloud.
+This Sales report offers a comprehensive analysis of sales data for the specified reporting period.
+The dataset has been obtained from Kaggle website.
+This report is designed to provide valuable insights into the sales performance, with a focus on understanding profitability across different market segments, the impact of various product types on revenue, and regional sales trends.